Nashville, TN 37203

 Mon - Wed 10:00 am - 5:30 pm

 Thurs - Fri 10:00 am - 9:00 pm

 Sun 1:00 pm - 5:30 pm

-The Frist Center for the Visual Arts is a non-profit art-exhibition center dedicated to presenting the finest visual art from local, state and regional artists, as well as major national and international exhibitions.
+The Frist Art Museum is a non-profit art-exhibition center dedicated to presenting the finest visual art from local, state and regional artists, as well as major national and international exhibitions.

 Art Walk tour information / Listed in the National Register of Historic Places